-With your support Seva Mandir has been successful in creating many such grass root leaders in the tribal communities who are able to stand for the common rights for the benefit of community.
+Thank you so much for all your support to our ‘Empowering villages in Rural India’ project.
+With your support Seva Mandir has been successful in creating many such communities in the tribal villages of southern Rajasthan, who are now able to stand for their common rights for the benefit of the community.

 We would love to hear your feedback and comments on our program.
 Please do reach out to us at firstname.lastname@example.org.